in-the-keyhole/khs-load/README.md

 ## Command Line Flags

-The following command line flags can be used to configure your load test
+The following command line flags can be used to configure your load test.
+These options can also be defined in a `YAML` config file, see section below.

 ```
     --duration      Int      Number of seconds to run test
     --users         Int      Number of users to simulate
     --ramp          Int      Number of seconds between starting users
     --wait          Int      Number of seconds to wait between requests
     --config        string   YAML config file see YAML Config section below
     --save          string   Save results to CSV file
     --replace       string   Save and replace file if exists results to CSV file
+    --contenttype   string   Type (i.e. application/json) for POSTING data
+    --authtoken     string   Authorization token
+    --tokentemplate string   Expression to format authtoken in request header
 ```
 ## Installing and Running from Source Code